 UT Tyler GATE

 Argentina is the second-largest country in South America and eighth-largest in the world with a population of more than 41 million.
-The official languge of Argentina is Spanish.
+The official language of Argentina is Spanish.
 Argentina has claimed sovereignty over the Falkland Islands, which sits just off their coast line, although it is considered a British Overseas Territory.

-Here are just a few of the site that we plan to explore while in Brazil and Argentina:
+Here are just a few of the sites that the students explored while in Brazil and Argentina:

-GATE students beginning coursework in the fall 2012 will travel to Brazil and Argentina for an extraordinary five-week study abroad experience the summer after their sophomore year (2014).
-GATE students will complete two core curriculum courses (6 hours) taught by UT Tyler faculty in Argentina.
-The students also had many great opportunities to explore the culture and beauty that Brazil and Argentina has to offer.
-Housing and travel will be arranged, and UT Tyler administrators will be onsite to coordinate events, activities, and travel around the countries for the GATE students.
+GATE students who began coursework in the fall of 2012 traveled to Brazil and Argentina for an extraordinary five-week study abroad experience the summer after their sophomore year in 2014.
+GATE students completed history and speech communication courses taught by UT Tyler faculty in Argentina.
+The students also had many great opportunities to explore the culture and beauty that Brazil and Argentina have to offer.